Moral Law Before Moses

 Published On: November 21, 2024

 The Ten Commandments are a cornerstone of Christian morality, but they didn’t appear until Moses received them on Mount Sinai.
 This raises an important question: How did people before Moses know right from wrong?
-From a Reformed Calvinist perspective, the answer lies in understanding the eternal nature of God’s moral law, which transcends time and culture.
+From a Reformed perspective, the answer lies in understanding the eternal nature of God’s moral law, which transcends time and culture.

 The Eternal Nature of God’s Moral Law